To get a legal separation, you need to fill in a separation application and send it to the court.

 - you have religious reasons against divorce

-- you want time and space to work out if you want to end the marriage
+- you want time and space to work out if you want to end the marriage or civil partnership

-Fill in a judicial separation petition - form D8.
+Fill in a judicial separation application form.

 Getting a legal separation costs £365.

-You may be able to get help with court fees if you’re on benefits or a low income.
+You may be able to get help with fees if you’re on benefits or a low income.